A green neighborhood featuring 63 biobased homes, edible gardens, and 289 wildlife habitats.

 Parties: Revolve, Soontiëns Ecology, Merosch, Alba Concepts, M+P Raadgevende Ingenieurs, Juli Advies, Area of People, Building Balance

 Wildgroei is a pioneering residential development in Haarrijn, Utrecht, commissioned by Blink and led by Marc Koehler Associates with ecological design by Soontiëns Ecology.
-MOSS was engaged as green architect to craft outdoor landscapes and communal gardens across 63 biobased homes.
+MOSS was included as green architect, asked to create outdoor landscapes and communal gardens across 63 biobased homes.

-MOSS worked on integrating private, semi-public, and public green areas.
-We included large semi-public gardens, vertical planting, and native species palettes, establishing resilient green corridors.
-These gardens were designed to support dynamic seasonal growth and social interaction.
+We focused on various private, semi-public, and public green areas.
+There are large semi-public gardens, vertical planting throughout the neighborhood, and native species included to create resilient green corridors.
+The gardens were designed to support seasonal growth and social interaction.

-Built on six-values—people, nature, materials, environment, health, community—we developed a re-wilding scheme.
-Landscaped meadows, hedgerows, water features, adventure paths, and green façades blur the line between built form and surroundings, to encourage a living, evolving neighborhood.
+Built on six-values—people, nature, materials, environment, health, community—we developed a re-wilding scheme for Wildgroei.
+Landscaped meadows, hedgerows, water features, adventure paths, and green façades blur the line between man-made architecture and nature, creating a living, evolving neighborhood.

-Rainwater-fed irrigation, habitat support for birds, bats, insects, and smart plant selection enhance biodiversity.
-Wildgroei exemplifies a model for nature-inclusive, carbon-storing, community-centered urban habitats
+With rainwater-fed irrigation, habitat support for birds, bats, insects, and smart plant selection enhance biodiversity, Wildgroei exemplifies a model for nature-inclusive, carbon-storing, community-centered urban habitats.